John McRae (British Columbia politician)

-John J. McRae (October 10, 1864 - September 30, 1939) was a Canadian politician.
+John J. McRae (October 10, 1864 &ndash.
+September 30, 1939) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1920 until his defeat in the 1924 provincial election, from the electoral district of Yale, a member of the Conservative party.
-Following his defeat in 1924, he never did seek reelection again to the Legislature.
+Following his defeat in 1924, he never sought reelection again to the Legislature.
 He also served as the Reeve of the District of Kent for 20 years.